priyanka-maz/raspi-camera-doorbell/README.md

 ## Features

-- Users can remotely access cctv footage from Raspi-cam
+- Users can remotely access cctv footage from Raspi-cam, implemented using ngrok
+- OpenCV and face_recognition library of python is majorly used
 - Unknown people are detected and they can be marked as known, wherein their names may be stored
 - Face detection and recognition is used to detect known people and display their names